 Here are some things to know before you begin this process.

-- Use the Form Builder to create and style your signup form before you generate the embedded form code.
+Use the Form Builder to modify your signup form and response emails before you generate the embedded form code.

-- Embedded forms inherit your website's style sheet, so the form will look different in MailChimp than it does on your website.
+Embedded forms inherit your website's style sheet, so the form may look different in MailChimp than it does on your website.

 Generate Embedded Form Code